 Business letters should be warm, natural, and brief, as they bridge the gap and help to establish respect and relation between you and your reader

 The “you” approach is the old standby that everyone equates with a good message.
-It is one of another simply way of talking.
+It is one of the simple ways of talking.
 “Always remember your reader.” or “keep the reader in mind as you write.”

-However, most of the people believe that the “you” approach means using you frequently in a letter.
-But use of the word you, however many times it is repeated, does not necessarily result in the “you” approach.
+However, most people believe that the “you” approach means using you frequently in a letter.
+But the use of the word you, however many times it is repeated, does not necessarily result in the “you” approach.
 For example

 - You did not include the color costume you wanted in your order; therefore, your order cannot be completed until you indicate your preference on the enclosed card.

-- This request does not use the “you” approach even though you and your have been used extensively.
+- This request does not use the “you” approach even though you and you’re have been used extensively.
 A better example of the “you” approach would be:

 - Please indicate your costume color preference on the enclosed card.
 Your order will be sent as soon as we receive the card.

-- Notice that although the words you and your not used as often as in the first example, the writer has clearly defined the message to the reader’s needs,
+- Notice that although the words you and you’re not used as often as in the first example, the writer has clearly defined the message to the reader’s needs.

 12. Use Correct Punctuation